qrqiuren/site-myhdl-dev/guide/guide.md

  0.9-maintenance  |  Official release | 0.9.* release maintenance

 By default, you are on the `master` branch.
-To switch to the maintenance branch, for example for a bug fix in the offical release, use:
+To switch to the maintenance branch, for example for a bug fix in the official release, use:

 ```
 $ git checkout 0.9-maintenance